hergonzalezbe/hergonzalezbe/README.md

 Currently, I'm an independent professional.

-"Some programming languages and databases that I've used in various projects over time:
+Some programming languages and databases that I've used in various projects over time:

 <table style="border:1px solid #ccc;border:collapse;border-radius:5px">
     <tr>